Adaptive Finite Element Approximations for Kohn-Sham Models: Introduction

 However, there are several crucial difficulties in numerical analysis of the Kohn-Sham equation: it is a nonlinear eigenvalue problem whose eigenvalues may be degenerate, and a number of eigenpairs must be involved; the associated energy functional is nonconvex with respect to density $\rho$, as a result, there is no uniqueness result for the ground state solutions; the energy functional is invariance under unitary transforms, which also induces redundancy of the ground state solutions.
-To handle these difficulties arise from the Kohn-Sham equations, we shall present some sophisticated arguments and consider the convergence under the distance between solution sets; investigate the convergence rate and optimal complexity under certain inf-sup assumption; and exploit the relationship between the finite element nonlinear eigenvalue approximations and the associated finite element boundary value approximations.
+To handle these difficulties arising from the Kohn-Sham equations, we shall present some sophisticated arguments and consider the convergence under the distance between solution sets; investigate the convergence rate and optimal complexity under certain inf-sup assumption; and exploit the relationship between the finite element nonlinear eigenvalue approximations and the associated finite element boundary value approximations.
+Thanks to our previous works \cite{chen-gong-he-yang-zhou10, chen-he-zhou09, chen-he-zhou10, dai-he-zhou12, dai-xu-zhou08, he-zhou11, zhou04, zhou07} where the perturbation argument was introduced for analyzing AFEM of eigenvalue problems and the compact approach was specialized for handling the nonlinear effects, combining the crucial technical results proposed also in this paper, we are then able to analyze our adaptive finite element algorithms for Kohn-Sham equations, prove the convergence and get the complexity.

 The rest of this paper is organized as follows.
 In Section \ref{sec-preliminaries}, we provide some preliminaries for Kohn-Sham DFT problem setting and residual type a posteriori error estimator based AFE methods.
 We prove the convergence of AFE approximations in Section \ref{sec-adaptive} and analyze the convergence rate and optimal complexity of an AFE algorithm in Section \ref{sec-optimal}.
 In Section \ref{sec-numerical}, we present some numerical experiments that support the theory.
 Finally, we give some concluding remarks.